bjssacademy/fundamentals-clean-code/02thinkingsmall.md

 }
 ```

-Back to our fizz buzz example, this code has a loop to run fizzbuzz over the numbers 1 to 100.
+Going back to our fizzbuzz example, this code has a loop to run fizzbuzz over the numbers 1 to 100.
 The body of the loop is quite densely complex in this case.
-Not necessarily 'long', but it slows down the reading of that loop body.
+Not necessarily 'long' in length, but it packs a lot in.
+It's hard to skim read, certainly.

 We find the same issue even with simpler code, once we hit around 30 lines or so inside the loop.
-Any code that goes off the edge of one screen gets hard to mentally follow.
+Any code that does not fit on one screen gets hard to mentally follow.

+The difficulty is human in nature.
 It's all down to our arch enemy _cognitive overload_.

 We can improve matters by extracting the loop body into its own function.

-Our IDE might even help us with a _Refactor >> Extract function_ facility - do check if that is available on your system.
+> Your IDE might be able to help.
+Check for a _Refactor >> Extract Function_ facility

 ```javascript
 function toFizzbuzzResult(n) {